locoframework/loco-rails/README.md

 Familiarize yourself with the [proper sections](https://github.com/locoframework/loco-js#-installation) from the [Loco-JS documentation](https://github.com/locoframework/loco-js) on how to set up everything on the front-end side.

-_Look inside `test/dummy/` to see how to configure npm with Rails._
+_Look inside `test/dummy/` to check a recommended setup with the [webpack](https://webpack.js.org)._

-_Additionally, you can look at how to add Loco framework to the [**existing project**🔥](https://github.com/artofcodelabs/rails-modern-front-end).
-[This commit](https://github.com/artofcodelabs/rails-modern-front-end/commit/1d584893031b68bb9d29c5f2c8dbd1a423957a5b) is significant._

 Loco-Rails and Loco-JS both use Semantic Versioning (MAJOR.MINOR.PATCH).
-It is required to keep the MAJOR version number the same between Loco-Rails and Loco-JS to keep compatibility.
+It is required to keep the MAJOR version number the same between Loco-Rails and Loco-JS to maintain compatibility.

-Some features may require an upgrade of MINOR version both for front-end and back-end parts so check this out reading Changelogs and follow our [Twitter](https://twitter.com/artofcode_co).
+Some features may require an upgrade of MINOR version both for front-end and back-end parts.
+Check Changelogs and follow our [Twitter](https://twitter.com/artofcode_co) to be notified.

 # ⚙️ Configuration